aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-table/manage-table/_index.md

 weight: 10
 url: /nodejs-java/manage-table/
 keywords: "Table, create table, access table, table aspect ratio, PowerPoint presentation, Java, Aspose.Slides for Node.js via Java"
-description: "Create and manage table in PowerPoint presentations in Java"
+description: "Create and manage table in PowerPoint presentations in Javascript"
 ---

 A table in PowerPoint is an efficient way of displaying and portraying information.
 The information in a grid of cells (arranged in rows and columns) is straightforward and easy to understand.